instagibbs/bolts/XX-eltoo-peer-protocol.md

 #### Rationale

-Same rationale as BOLT02 except we do not have HTLC-X second stage transactions
+Same rationale as BOLT02 except we do not have HTLC-Success and HTLC-Timeout second-stage transactions.

 ### `shared_delay` Selection